-And did you know that your kids’ history and science books could do double-duty and be used for teaching reading, spelling, vocabulary, copy work, handwriting, grammar, and composition?
-There are many creative ways to use books to teach language arts.
+And did you know that your kids’ history and science books could do double duty and be used for teaching reading, spelling, vocabulary, copy work, handwriting, grammar, and composition?

-There’s something about using a published book of well put together words that screams authenticity and meaning to kids.
-As opposed to slapping down endless grammar worksheets to easily check grammar off your list.
+There’s something about using a published book of well-put-together words when teaching English, grammar, and writing skills that screams authenticity and meaning to kids.
+As opposed to slapping down endless grammar worksheets for your kids.
+(Yawn.)

 Not only are books more effective for teaching language arts than dull worksheets, but there’s also another fantastic benefit to using history and science books to teach language arts.

-Using history and science books for language arts gives you the chance to review what you have read and learned about in history and science.
+Teaching language arts using your history and science books allows your kids to review what they’ve read and learned about in history and science.
 Typical language arts assignments using history and science books could include the following:

-- Simple narration after reading ( This could be oral or written, depending upon the age of your child.)
+- Simple narration after reading ( This could be oral or written, depending upon your child’s age.)

 - Assigning copy work over one or more paragraphs